Need help?

 6. Can you advise us on which sensor/transducer is best for our probe?

 Of course, we are happy to help you.
-In order to offer you an optimal service, we would appreciate it if you could provide us with the brand and model of your probe, as well as its technical characteristics.
-This will allow us to evaluate the compatibility and performance of your transducer more accurately. precise.
+In order to provide you with the best possible service, we would appreciate it if you could provide us with the brand and model of your probe, as well as its technical specifications.
+This will enable us to assess the compatibility and performance of your transducer more accurately.

-7. The probe shows incorrect bars or data on the display
+7. The probe shows incorrect bars or data on the display, how can I solve the problem?

-The most common cause of this failure is usually the transducer or its faulty cable.
-Check that the face of the transducer is clean of snails.
+The most common cause of this problem is usually related to a faulty transducer or transducer cable.
+We recommend checking that the surface of the transducer is free of any obstructions, such as snails.

-First of all, check if the system has a single sensor or two.
-If you have two these are managed through a Gravity Switch.
+First, check whether your system has one sensor or two.
+If you have two, they are managed through a Gravity Switch.

-Check the connections on the gravity switch and verify its operation with a multimeter, the switch usually has a manual switch, next, switch to both sides and check.
+Check the connections at the gravity switch and make sure it is working properly using a multimeter.
+The switch usually has a manual switching option, so you need to switch back and forth to both sides and perform the relevant checks.

 10. TWS and TW Unstable, but vary from board to board or gybe to gybe.